- This event has passed.

 - Easy Journey Entertainment: Face painting

-- Fabulous Faces Entertainment: Airbrush face painting
+- Fabulous Faces Entertainment: Airbrush face painting and tattoos

 - Simone’s Natural Notions: Natural and handmade soaps, soy wax candles and herbal eye pillows